 Figure 6.12 Control power vs Time

-The Outpower that is the power across load is shown in Figure 6.13.
-The simulation suggests the average power of the generator is 14978.9 W against 15000 W nominal value.
+The Output power that is the power absorbed by load is shown in Figure 6.13.
+The simulation suggests that the average output power of the generator is 14978.9 W against 15000 W nominal value.